-[The CRCS safety patrol will be ready to assist you with elementary drop-off between 8:10am -8:28am.
+The CRCS safety patrol will be ready to assist elementary parents dropping off their child(ren) between 8:00am -8:13am.
 Students may be dropped off curbside via the loop and the safety patrol will ensure they get into the building safely.
 Parents dropping their students off are to remain in the car and let our safety patrol students assist your child(ren).
-Students who arrive after 8:28 are to be walked into the building and signed in since they will likely not be unable to get unpacked and settled in their seat before 8:30am.
+Students who arrive after 8:13 must check into Door #3 by the parent.